 Though rhubarb’s broad leaves are toxic, the stems offer a surprising array of vitamins and minerals.
 Varying in color from deep red, pink, white to green, the stems have a similar shape to celery stalks, and like celery, rhubarb is a vegetable though it ends up in many desserts, sauces, compotes, jams and jellies.

 Let’s take a closer look at what rhubarb has to offer besides a very tart flavor.

-Calcium–Rhubarb is loaded with silicon an important component in the absorption of calcium.
-And it’s packed with calcium itself, boasting about 30-35% of the RDA based on a 2,000 calorie diet–wonderful for your bones, teeth and heart without building up a bunch of phlegm.
+Calcium – Rhubarb boasts about 30-35% of the RDA based on a 2,000 calorie diet.
+It is also loaded with silicon an important component in the absorption of calcium making it wonderful for your bones, teeth and heart without building up a bunch of phlegm.

 Other nutrients and trace minerals-A single cup of rhubarb provides small amounts of magnesium which plays a role in utilizing calcium, vitamin D and potassium.
 Potassium in rhubarb helps to balance out fluid and minerals–out with gout.
 And the phosphorus helps to keep teeth and bones strong.
 Rhubarb offers some iron, supporting blood health.
 And trace amounts of copper, selenium, manganese and zinc appear as well.

 Now that we’ve fractionalized the poor rhubarb.
 Let’s look at it from a whole, Asian energetic perspective.

 Rhubarb’s energetics–Cold energetically, it drains downward and removes excess heat and damp from the Liver, Stomach, Heart and Intestines and promotes bowel movements.
 The sour flavor specifically enters the Liver, moving out congestion and dampness.
 Shall I simplify?